SAP-samples/teched2024-DA180/exercises/ex21/README.md

-# Exercise 21 - Create Row-Level Permissions based on External Hierarchy
+# Exercise 21 - Create Row-Level Permissions based on an External Hierarchy

 >:memo: **Note:** This is an OPTIONAL exercise.

 ---

-## :beginner: Detour: SAP Datasphere - Hierarchies
+## :beginner: Detour: SAP Datasphere - Hierarchies and Data Access Controls

-You can specify the following types of hierarchy:
+You can specify the following types of hierarchies:

-Parent-Child - the hierarchy is recursive, may have any number of levels, and is defined by specifying a parent column and a child column within the dimension.
+**Parent-Child** - the hierarchy is recursive, may have any number of levels, and is defined by specifying a parent column and a child column within the dimension.
 For example, a departmental hierarchy could be modeled with the Parent Department ID and Department ID columns.

-Level-Based - the hierarchy is non-recursive, has a fixed number of levels, and is defined by specifying two or more level columns within the dimension.
+**Level-Based** - the hierarchy is non-recursive, has a fixed number of levels, and is defined by specifying two or more level columns within the dimension.
 For example, a time hierarchy could be modeled with the: Year, Quarter, Month, Week, and Day columns.

-External Hierarchy - the parent-child hierarchy information is contained in a separate entity, which needs to be associated with the dimension (see Create an External Hierarchy for Drill-Down).
+**External Hierarchy** - the parent-child hierarchy information is contained in a separate entity, which needs to be associated with the dimension (see Create an External Hierarchy for Drill-Down).

-Data access controls can be defined using criteria as hierarchy values.
+**Data access controls** allow you to apply row-level security to your objects.
+There are different options how to specify criteria which user is allowed to see which user.
+One option is the definition based on a hierarchy.
 Each user can only see the records that match the hierarchy values she is authorized for in the permissions entity, along with any of their descendents.
 Only external hierarchies with a single pair of parent-child columns are supported.

 ## End of Detour